MCmoderSD/YEPPTalk/README.md

 }
 ```

-Or download the [lastest version](https://github.com/MCmoderSD/YEPPTalk/releases/latest) and run the bot with the following command line arguments:
+Or download the [latest version](https://github.com/MCmoderSD/YEPPTalk/releases/latest) and run the bot with the following command line arguments:
 ```shell
 java -jar YEPPTalk.jar "PATH_TO_CONFIG.JSON"
 ```